xiaobo0113/CheckDuplicateRes/README.md

 # CheckDuplicateRes
 A gradle plugin checking the duplicate resources of all local modules.

+Add `apply plugin: 'CheckDuplicatePlugin'` to your app module.

 ### output is just like:

     CheckDuplicatePlugin: ==================================================>>>